(1) The following health professionals may enroll with the agency, as defined in WAC

 (VI) Major joint surgery - Partial or total replacement only;

-(VII) Muscular-skeletal disorders such as complex fractures which required surgical intervention or surgeries involving spine or extremities (e.g., arm, hand, shoulder, leg, foot, knee, or hip);
+(VII) Muscular-skeletal disorders such as complex fractures that required surgical intervention, or surgery involving the spine or extremities (e.g., arm, hand, shoulder, leg, foot, knee, or hip);

-(VIII) Neuromuscular disorders which are affecting function (e.g., amyotrophic lateral sclerosis (ALS), active infective polyneuritis (Guillain-Barre));
+(VIII) Neuromuscular disorders that are affecting function (e.g., amyotrophic lateral sclerosis (ALS), active infective polyneuritis (Guillain-Barre));

 (IX) Reflex sympathetic dystrophy;

-(X) Swallowing deficits due to injury or surgery to face, head, or neck;
+(X) Swallowing deficits due to injury or surgery to the face, head, or neck;

-(XI) Spinal cord injury which occurred within the past twenty-four months, resulting in paraplegia or quadriplegia; or
+(XI) Spinal cord injury that occurred within the past twenty-four months, resulting in paraplegia or quadriplegia; or

 (XII) As part of a botulinum toxin injection protocol when botulinum toxin has been prior authorized by the agency.